 Candidates must submit an application form through OptomCas.
 The Admissions Committee interviews candidates with completed applications, meeting the above requirements either in person, internet, or by telephone.
-For out of state candidates an interview with a practicing alumnus is arranged when feasible.
-The Committee explores the candidate's strengths using five criteria:
+During the interview, The Admissions Committee explores the candidates strenghts using five criteria: